Quantum-memory-assisted on-demand microwave-optical transduction: Results

-According to Eq. (\ref{Efficiency}), the Rydberg decoherence $\gamma_{51}$ is a dominant term of degrading the ASE for short storage times and high OD.
+According to Eq.~(\ref{Efficiency}), the Rydberg decoherence $\gamma_{51}$ is a dominant term of degrading the storage efficiency for short storage times and high OD.
 Since spontaneous Rydberg decay and other dephasing mechanisms (such as finite laser linewidth and blackbody radiation) are insignificant, the primary source of Rydberg decoherence comes from dispersion in the relevant Rydberg energy shifts.
-In Supplementary Materials, we obtain that the Rydberg decoherence $\gamma_{51} = \sqrt{\bar{N}}\gamma_0$ under the mean field approximation, and then Eq. (\ref{Efficiency}) is rewritten as
+We obtain that the Rydberg decoherence $\gamma_{51} = \sqrt{\bar{N}}\gamma_0$ under the mean field approximation(see Supplementary Note~5), and then Eq.~(\ref{Efficiency}) is rewritten as

 where $\gamma_{0}$ is the dephasing rate at single-photon transduction.
-The experimental results we present later align well with this formula and reveal two counterintuitive outcomes: the ASE at the single-photon level is significantly higher than that in the multi-photon case, which stands in sharp contrast to the difficulty of achieving high efficiency with single photons in storage experiments~\cite{Wang2019}.
+The experimental results we present later align well with this formula and reveal two counterintuitive outcomes: the storage efficiency at the single-photon level is significantly higher than that in the multi-photon case, which stands in sharp contrast to the difficulty of achieving high efficiency with single photons in storage experiments~\cite{Wang2019}.
 On the other hand, this formula holds not only when $\bar{N} \ge 1$ but also when $\bar{N}>0.1$, which may stem from the fact that in the range of $0.1 < N < 1$, there is still a certain probability of multi-photon events occurring.